entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 438. Anterior dorsolateral plate lacking sensory gooves: absent (0); present (1).
 >  This character is only present in *Hlavinichthys* and *Bungartius*.

+439. Postorbital branch of the infraorbital sensory line groove on postorbital plate: present (0), absent (1).
+>  In some trematosteids, such as *Trematosteus*, *Parabelosteus*, and possible *Brachyosteus*, the postorbital branch of infraorbital sensory line groove on postorbital plate is absent.

+440.
 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.